A Feast at Midnight

 A Feast at Midnight is a 1994 British comedy family film directed by Justin Hardy and starring Christopher Lee, Freddie Findlay, Robert Hardy, Samuel West, Edward Fox and Julie Dreyfus.
 The film is notable for being the feature film debut of future Conservative politician Michael Gove, as the chaplain.

 Plot

-Dryden Park, a prep school, welcomes a new boy, Magnus (Freddie Findlay) whose father is convalescing in Paris.
-Magnus is immediately targeted by bullies and gets no support from his housemaster, Professor "Raptor" (Christopher Lee).
+Dryden Park, a prep school in the remote English countryside, welcomes a new boy, Magnus (Freddie Findlay) whose father is convalescing in Paris, and whose mother has a new life elsewhere.
+Magnus, a small boy with no sporting aspirations, is immediately targeted by Bathurst and other bullies, getting no support from his housemaster, professor Longfellow (Christopher Lee), who is the sports master and "Raptor" to the students.
+The headmaster is sympathetic however, no doubt appreciative of another paying pupil.

-Magnus seeks solace in letters from his father (Edward Fox), with whom he shares a love of good food, but the school follows a strict diet, so Magnus organizes his new friends into a secret society who enjoy midnight feasting.
-Magnus and other boys also being bullied go to the school kitchen after lights out, where Magnus cooks and serves a midnight feast made up of delicious snacks.
+Magnus seeks solace in letters from his father (Edward Fox), with whom he shares a love of fine food, but the school follows a strict diet, so Magnus organizes two fellow-victims into a secret society, "The Scoffers", who invade the (out of bounds) school kitchen after "lights out" to prepare sweet treats and consume their handiwork.
+Raptor and the cook know something is afoot but fail to catch the culprits.

-As the Midnight Feast Society grows under the nose of the housemaster, the bullies continue to dislike Magnus and his friends and set out to cause trouble for all those who are part of the Midnight Feast.
+Others have their own guilty secrets, which help to complicate things - the headmaster has a fondness for peanut butter sandwiches as a late night snack, and Raptor and Miss Plunder, the house mother, have their own private parties.
+Both entail sneak visits to the kitchen.

+One by one other boys are inducted into the "Scoffers", and they become more audacious as their cooking proficiency increases, culminating in a midnight birthday party for nurse Charlotte, Raptor's painfully shy but beautiful daughter.
+The party, at the school's indoor pool, is interrupted by the class bully, and by Raptor, who is furious, ordering his daughter back to her room.
+Outraged, she finally rebels.

+In the final scene Magnus is picked up by his beloved father; they plot gastronomic adventures.
+Charlotte is hitch-hiking her way to London — or anywhere.
+Raptor has married Miss Plunder and softened somewhat — he gave his daughter a small wad of banknotes as a parting gift.